Appease/SetRegexMatchToReplacementText/README.md

 ####What parameters are required?

 #####Path
-description: a `string[]` representing one or more path specifications for files to perform replacements on; Wildcards allowed
+description: a `string[]` representing one or more path specifications for files to perform replacements on; Wildcards allowed.

 #####Regex
-description: a `string` representing the regex to pass to the PowerShell `-creplace` operator.
-A fairly comprehensive writeup is [here](http://www.regular-expressions.info/powershell.html)
+description: a `string` representing the regex to pass to the PowerShell `-creplace` operator (see: [here](http://www.regular-expressions.info/powershell.html)).

 #####ReplacementText
 description: a `string` representing the replacement text to pass to the PowerShell `-creplace` operator.